ossobv/asterisklint/README.rst

 TODO
 ----

+* Move expectedFailure into alinttest.
+* Fix the horrible FIXMEs in builtin Set.
 * Func_odbc parsing improvements:
   - check for missing synopsis/syntax (compare syntax to ARGn count)
   - check for correct usage of VAL (write only) and ARG and missing SQL_ESC